omegadefender/Hide-PUMK-on-Facebook/readme.md

 Please log feature requests, or bug reports on the [Github Repo](https://github.com/omegadefender/Zucker/issues)

+### 0.0.2.1 Update

+- Added Options to remove Gaming from the Navbar

 ### 0.0.2.0 Update

 - condensed block ads options into one global option